-In July 2014, we entered into a License Agreement (the "License Agreement") with GlaxoSmithKline ("GSK").
-Under the terms of the License Agreement, we granted GSK a non-exclusive, worldwide license to use our CodeEvolver® protein engineering technology platform to develop novel enzymes for (a) the manufacture and commercialization of compounds, molecules and products for the treatment of any human disease or medically treatable human condition, (b) the prophylaxis, diagnosis or treatment of any human disease or medically treatable human condition.
+In July 2014, we entered into a platform technology license agreement (the "GSK License Agreement") with GSK.
+Under the terms of the GSK License Agreement, we granted GSK a non-exclusive, worldwide license to use our CodeEvolver® protein engineering technology platform to develop novel enzymes for (a) the manufacture and commercialization of compounds, molecules and products for the treatment of any human disease or medically treatable human condition, (b) the prophylaxis, diagnosis or treatment of any human disease or medically treatable human condition, and (c) the research and development of compounds, molecules and products for the treatment of any human disease or medically treatable human condition.
 This license to GSK is exclusive for the use of the CodeEvolver® protein engineering technology platform to develop novel enzymes for the synthesis of small-molecule compounds owned or controlled by GSK.

-We received a \$6.0 million up-front fee upon signing the License Agreement and subsequently a \$5.0 million non-creditable, non-refundable milestone payment upon achievement of a milestone in 2014.
-We are eligible to receive additional contingent payments up to \$14.0 million, of which \$6.5 million are considered milestone payments, over the next 27 months subject to satisfactory completion of the remaining technology transfer milestones and \$7.5 million upon completion of the technology transfer period.
+We received a \$6.0 million up-front fee upon signing the GSK License Agreement and subsequently a \$5.0 million non-creditable, non-refundable milestone payment upon achievement of a milestone in 2014.
+We are eligible to receive additional contingent payments up to \$14.0 million, of which \$6.5 million are considered milestone payments, over the next 24 months subject to satisfactory completion of the remaining technology transfer milestones and \$7.5 million upon completion of the technology transfer period.
 We also have the potential to receive numerous additional contingent payments that range from \$5.75 million to \$38.5 million per project based on GSK's successful application of the licensed technology.
 The contingent payments are not deemed substantive milestones due to the fact that the achievement of the event underlying the payment predominantly relates to GSK's performance of future development and commercialization activities.
-We do not expect to begin receiving these additional contingent payments, if any, during the first three years of the License Agreement.
-We will also be eligible to receive royalties based on the three-year period during which we will transfer our CodeEvolver® protein engineering technology platform.
-In addition, for up to three years following the end of the three-year period during which we will transfer our CodeEvolver® protein engineering technology platform to GSK, GSK can exercise an option, upon payment of certain option fees, that would extend GSK's license to include certain improvements to the CodeEvolver® protein engineering technology platform the GSK can exercise an option, upon payment of certain option fees, that would extend GSK's license to include certain improvements to the CodeEvolver® protein engineering technology platform that arise during such period.
+We do not expect to begin receiving these additional contingent payments, if any, during the first three years of the GSK License Agreement.
+We will also be eligible to receive royalties based on net sales, if any, of a limited set of products developed by GSK using our CodeEvolver® protein engineering technology platform.
+In addition, for up to three years following the end of the three-year period during which we will transfer our CodeEvolver® protein engineering technology platform to GSK, GSK can exercise an option, upon payment of certain option fees, that would extend GSK's license to include certain improvements to the CodeEvolver® protein engineering technology platform that arise during such period.

-The term of the License Agreement continues, unless earlier terminated, until the expiration of all payment obligations under the License Agreement.
-At any time following the completion of the first technology transfer stage, GSK can terminate the License Agreement by providing 90 days written notice to us.
+The term of the GSK License Agreement continues, unless earlier terminated, until the expiration of all payment obligations under the GSK License Agreement.
+At any time following the completion of the first technology transfer stage, GSK can terminate the GSK License Agreement by providing 90 days written notice to us.
 If GSK exercises this termination right during the three-year technology transfer period, GSK will make a one-time termination payment to us.